 with UCSF Department of Bioengineering.

-- Rowan University has started a Bioengineering Scholars Program modeled after Biodesign and Amy Herr’s program at UC Berkeley.
+- Rowan University in New Jersey has started a Bioengineering Scholars Program modeled after Biodesign and Amy Herr’s program at UC Berkeley.

 - University of Copenhagen has a Health Design program modeled after Biodesign.